tonyzhang95/tonyzhang95.github.io/resume.md

 __Work__

 China Media Cloud, an Alibaba Cloud Company
-_Software Development Engineer Jun 2019 - Aug 2019_
+_Software Development Engineer, Jun 2019 - Aug 2019_
 · Researched and developed a text classifier for news on 14 categories with a CNN structure using TensorFlow and Keras, achieving a 99% accuracy (5% improvement from previous generation).
 · Wrote and packaged scripts to automatically collect news text data from APIs into database, preprocess (cleaning, segmentation, labeling) and format text for training, train/update Word2Vec model.
 · Facilitated product (AI news editor) planning and analysis processes by transferring clients needs into technical specifications and sharing technological insights.